Posted on

 Magic repair of a magic corner – Superfast Steel prevents a broken kitchen unit needing a £290 replacement

-When a magic corner unit in a Sylmasta client’s kitchen collapsed, they were left facing the prospect of paying £290 for a replacement – until it was decided to attempt a repair using the high-strength bonding properties of Superfast Steel Epoxy Putty.
+When a magic corner unit in a kitchen collapsed, a homeowner was left facing the prospect of paying £290 for a replacement – until it was decided to attempt a repair using the high-strength bonding properties of Superfast Steel Epoxy Putty.

 Case Study Data